LedgerHQ/app-stellar/README.md

-# blue-app-xrp
+# blue-app-xlm
-Ripple wallet application for Ledger Blue and Nano S
+Ledger app for Stellar Lumens

+Work in progress.
+Do not use.